hedi0/Attendance-App/README.md

-Pented, free of c person obtainincopy of this sofoces (the "Software"),eal in the Software withon rights to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is furnished to  ubject to f
+Pented, free of c person obtainincopy of this sofoces (the "Software"),eal in the Software withon rights to use, copy, mistribute, sublice copies of  Sofwar,whom the Software is furnished to  ubject to f
 Thl